alexdelprete/HA-NeoPool-MQTT/README.md

       ON Time#Set DO NPTime 0 ENDON
     Rule1 1
     ```
-4. Tasmota `%topic%` must be set to `SmartPool`
-5. Home Assistant MQTT integration properly configured and working
+4. Home Assistant MQTT integration properly configured and working
-6. The integration is released as a Home Assistant package, check HA docs on how to configure HA for package usage
+5. The integration is released as a Home Assistant package, check HA docs on how to configure HA for package usage
-7. The lovelace UI is extracted from the raw lovelace file, edit your raw lovelace config and paste the contents of the yaml file
+6. The lovelace UI is extracted from the raw lovelace file, edit your raw lovelace config and paste the contents of the yaml file

 # Credits
 Big thanks to @fdebrus for inspiring me and @curzon01 for the great support.